rekalogika/rekalogika-docs/docs/analytics/11-user-interface/01-table-renderer.md

 ---
-title: Pivot Table & Regular Table
+title: Table Renderer
 ---

 To transform the query result into a table or a pivot table, you can use the `TableRenderer` service.

-## Rendering to a Pivot Table or Regular Table
+## Rendering a Pivot Table or Regular Table

-The `render()` method will return an HTML string that you can use in your view.
+The `render()` method will return a pivot table in HTML string that you can use in your view.
 If the query does not have a hierarchical ordering, then it is not possible to render to a pivot table.
 Instead, `render` will fall back to a regular table.

 There are also the `renderPivotTable()` and `renderTable()` methods, which allow you to explicitly render the result to a pivot table or regular table,